bradleymarques/openhistorydatabase/README.md

 ### 1. Open

 + Any one can contribute to the project
-+ The data is provided under an open-data licence
++ The derivative data is provided under [The Open Data Commons Public Domain Dedication and License](http://www.opendatacommons.org/licenses/pddl/1.0/)
-+ The source-code used to scrape, shape and serve the data is provided under an open-source licence
++ The source-code used to scrape, shape and serve the data is provided under [The MIT License](https://opensource.org/licenses/MIT)

 ### 2. History